Ilphrin/figma-synchronicity/README.md

 # figma-synchronicity
-A JS library to synchronize your prototypes from Figma to your web application
+A JS library to synchronize your prototypes from Figma to generate a web page template

 ## Usage